 There are several really useful free services which businesses use to facilitate curation tasks.
-These include the superb News.me, Scoop.it, Storify, Paper.li – all of which allow anybody at all to curate their own news feed.
+These include the superb Scoop.it and Paper.li – which allow anybody at all to curate their own news feed.
 If you can drive customers to your content in this way, all well and good.
 The trouble is, services like these, whilst good at ‘filling in the gaps’, are not the best way to curate content – to get the most out of the process, you should publish curated content on your company blog, within e-books, e-mail newsletters and on your social media channels.

 Your company blog when combined with social media is, in my opinion, the best way to publish and promote curated content.

 Now, when I talk about content curation and publishing on your own blog, I do not mean copy and pasting whole articles with a link back to the source – you should never do this, because it can be harmful to your website.
 It is theft and DMCA actionable.

 Instead, you should create unique posts that elaborate on the topic.
 This is where you can add value.

 The key is to get personal and share your own thoughts on another person’s content.
 This establishes your thought leadership.
 You could discover 3 excellent articles on a particular topic and round them up as recommendations in a post of your own, or you could pull certain quotes and points from an another’s persons work and link back to the original source – both types of curation are fine.

 How are you going to make customers want to read your content, rather than someone else’s?
 This is fundamentally an issue of consumer engagement, and there is not a great deal you can do to influence it with straight, unmediated curated content.
 However, by turning your curated content into blog posts or website news articles, you can achieve a great deal more than a simple ‘Look at this stuff I think you’ll find interesting’.